ansible-collections/community.dns/docs/docsite/rst/hosttech_guide.rst

     - name: Make sure record is set to the given value community.dns.hosttech_dns_record:
+        state: present
         zone: example.com
         type: A  # IPv4 addresses
         # Either specify a record name:
         record: www.example.com
         # Or a record prefix ('' is the zone itself):
         prefix: www
-        # The following makes sure that existing values
-        # (that differ form the one given) are updated:
-        overwrite: true
         value:
           - 1.1.1.1
           - 8.8.8.8

-If you want to assert that a record has a certain value (and fail if it has a different value), leave away the ``overwrite: true``.
+If you want to assert that a record has a certain value (and fail if it already has a different value), set ``overwrite: false``.

 To delete values, you can either overwrite the values with value ``[]``, or use ``state: absent``: